oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelPython_daal4py_GettingStarted/README.md

 The Intel® oneAPI Data Analytics Library (oneDAL) is ready for use once you finish the Intel® AI Analytics Toolkit installation and have run the post installation script.

 ## Configure Environment (Only applicable to AI Tools Offline Installer)
+If you have already set up the PIP or Conda environment and installed AI Tools go directly to Run the Notebook.

 > **Note**: If you have not already done so, set up your CLI
 > environment by sourcing  the `setvars` script in the root of your oneAPI installation.